+44 (0)20 7306 firstname.lastname@example.org

-- Successfully acting for the Representative Beneficiaries of the Scheme in IBM United Kingdom Holdings Limited v Dalgleish EWHC 980 (Ch), (led by Michael Tennet QC and Nicholas Stallworthy QC).
-A substantial claim in which IBM was found to have acted contrary to its duties of good faith in deciding to cease accrual of defined benefit UK schemes and to withdraw early retirement rights.
+- Acting for the Representative Beneficiaries of the Scheme in IBM United Kingdom Holdings Limited v Dalgleish EWHC 980 (Ch) and in the Court of Appeal Pens LR 1 (led by Michael Tennet QC, John Cavanagh QC and Nicholas Stallworthy QC).
+A substantial claim (and 10 day appeal) concerning an employer’s duties of good faith in deciding to cease accrual of defined benefit UK schemes and to withdraw early retirement rights.

 - Acting unled for Trustees in a complex failed equalisation case.